The Safety Narrative

 The Money

-Dario Amodei, CEO of Anthropic, and Yoshua Bengio, founder of MILA — the AI research institute that is a formal partner of McGill University — testified together before the United States Senate Judiciary Subcommittee on Privacy, Technology and the Law on July 25, 2023.
+Dario Amodei, CEO of Anthropic, and Yoshua Bengio, founder of MILA — the AI research institute formally partnered with McGill University — testified together before the United States Senate Judiciary Subcommittee on Privacy, Technology and the Law on July 25, 2023.

 What This Means for the Average Person